The American Society forReproductive Immunology |

 1:30 |

-S-07.1: Thor Theunissen, Washington University St. Louis – Building human embryo and placenta models from naive stem cells |
+S-07.1: Thor Theunissen, Washington University St. Louis – Building 2D and 3D models of human trophoblast development from naive pluripotent stem cells |

 |